Cornelio Saavedra: The Junta Grande

 With the new members, the Junta was renamed as Junta Grande.
 Cornelio Saavedra, who continued being president, had a clear control of it, together with Gregorio Funes.
 Although Moreno was no longer part of the Junta, his former supporters still plotted against Saavedra, meeting at the "Café de Marcos".
 They accused Funes and Saavedra of being carlotists.
 The regiment of Domingo French attempted to mutiny, but they were discovered and defeated.
 It is unknown if Moreno was involved in this attempted mutiny or not.

 The dispute was finally settled by the Revolution of the shoreline dwellers.
 The mayors Tomás Grigera and Joaquín Campana, supporters of Saavedra, led the "shoreline dwellers" (orilleros, poor people living in the outskirts of Buenos Aires) to the Plaza, along with the Regiment of Patricians, and demanded the resignation of the morenists Hipólito Vieytes, Azcuénaga, Larrea and Rodríguez Peña, appointing the Saavedrists Juan Alagón, Atanasio Gutiérrez, Feliciano Chiclana and Campana as their replacements.
 It was requested as well that the government should not change its political style without voting it first.
 However, although the revolution was done in support of Saavedra, Saavedra denied having any involvement in it, and condemned it in his autobiography.

 Saavedra began to lose political power from this point.
 The decree of Mariano Moreno that changed the military promotions, which was never derogated, began to bear fruit, even if Moreno was not in the Junta anymore.
 The army became more professional, and less based on militias.
 Many of the new military authorities opposed Saavedra.
 The political crisis increased with the unfavourable military outcomes of the war: Belgrano was defeated at the Paraguay campaign, Castelli at the Upper Peru campaign, and the capture of Montevideo became increasingly difficult with the intervention of Portuguese troops supporting it.
 The many members of the Junta made the internal work difficult, as all measures were discussed by all members, hindering the swift reactions needed by the war.
 Saavedra left Buenos Aires at this point, and headed to the Upper Peru, to take command of the Army of the North.
 He thought that he could be of greater help as a military leader than facing the political struggles of Buenos Aires.

+Economy under Saavedra

+The economic policiey of Saavedra got in some aspect compared to perónist ones, due the "similar" state intervention in the economy.